callmeradical/callmeradical.github.io/content/post/experimenting-with-go-plugins-using-docker.md

 At 2ndWatch, [Craig Monson](https://github.com/craigmonson) came up with the idea to use Make to abstract the sprawl of our tools.
 We use a number of specialized tools for various things.
 Sometimes it can be daunting to a new developer that is coming to a new project.
 We shouldn't have to spend time just to learn the toolchain.
-So in an effort to ramp up decrease barrier to entry we have used Make in this way.
+So in an effort to decrease the barrier of entry we have used Make in this way.
 It has been incredibly convenient for us and yielded some excellent results.
 This is just an extension of that idea.